jerryzhong08/MergeSortLargeFile/README.md

 The IDE is VSCode 1.62.3, with C/C++ Extension v1.7.1.
 The C++ version is C++17.

+For each of the executable apps (i.e. main() is defined) from

+- MergeSortLargeFile/generate_file
+- MergeSortLargeFile/sort_file
+- MergeSortLargeFile/test_file_sort

+Load it to the VSCode workspace, use Terminal -> Run Build Task to compile it, and use Run -> Start Debugging  or Run Without Debugging to run it.

+In sub-folder .vscode, tasks.json defines the compile environment, launch.json defines the execution environment, and c_cpp_properties.json defines the IDE C/C++ environment including the built-in syntax validation.

 ## 2.2.
 The FileLine class
-The FileLine class is defined to hold three meta data of each line from the file:
+The FileLine class is defined to hold three meta data of each line read from the file:

-1. The line number extracted from the line.
+- `lineNumber` - the line number extracted from the line.
-2. The key - number of seconds from the Epoch as represented by the time stamp extracted from the line.
+- `key` - number of seconds from the Epoch as represented by the time stamp extracted from the line.
-3. The file index - index of the chunck file the line is read from.
+- `fileIndex` - index of the temporary file the line is read from.

-The criteria for sorting is:
+## 2.3.
+Sort in ascending order
+The line is sorted first by `key`, and then by `lineNumber`:
 ```js
 auto compareFileLine = [](const std::shared_ptr<FileLine>& a, const std::shared_ptr<FileLine>& b) {
     return a->key() != b->key() ? a->key() < b->key() : a->lineNumber() < b->lineNumber();
 };
 ```
+Since the lines are written to the file strictly by the order of line number, the sort is considered stable.

-## 2.3.
+## 2.4.
 K-way merge
-To merge the K sorted files, a C++/STL priority_queue is used.
-Since the priority_queue always puts the smallest line (by the above criteria) on the top, it takes O(1) to output it to the merged file.
+To merge the K sorted files, a C++/STL `std::priority_queue`, instead of plain `std::vector`, is used to hold one line from each of the K temporary files.
+Since `std::priority_queue` always puts the smallest line (by the above criteria) on the top, it takes O(1) to pop it to the final merged file, the same as with `std::vector`.

-New line inserted to the back of the priority_queue will trigger the heapify process to put the newly smallest line on the top again.
-The heapify takes O(logN).
+However, when a new line is inserted to the back, `std::priority_queue` triggers the heapify process that takes `O(logN)` to put the new smallest line on the top.
+Compared with that, `std::vector` takes `O(N)` to find the new smallest line.